 Upon finding of a violation of any provision of the Code, the Ethics Commission will refer the matter to the appropriate appointing or supervisory authority.
 The authority affected will report within thirty (30) business days to the Ethics Commission the action taken, if any.
-Violators of the Code of Ethics are subject to penalties that may consist of an order to cease and desist the violation, to pay a civil penalty of up to the maximum allowed per state law per violation, censure, reprimand, suspension without pay, termination of employment and/or removal from appointed office.
+Violators of the Code of Ethics are subject to penalties that may consist, but not limited to, any one or a combination of the following: of an order to cease and desist the violation, to pay a civil penalty of up to the maximum allowed per state law per violation, censure, reprimand, suspension without pay, termination of employment and/or removal from appointed office.
 Additionally, the commission may refer violators to the proper authorities for further civil or criminal action.
 If the commission finds unethical conduct by a paid consultant or business performing work for the Town, it can disbar the consultant or business from doing business with the Town for up to 10 years.